 5. Have students tell you in their own words what each stanza means.

 You may have to help “translate” this poem for your students.
-I have included a chart with a section titled, “In Other Words” in the
+I've included a chart with a section titled, “In Other Words” in the

 .
 Feel free to use it as your guide.
 Again, I would recommend that students write this information in their charts.